tim cianfrini

 -

-Tim is a big advocate for destigmatising mental health care which informs his work with men in sessions.
+Tim is an advocate for destigmatising mental health care which informs his work with men in sessions.

-Mental health challenges facing men (depression, anxiety) as well as loneliness and isolation.
+Helping men facing mental health challenges (depression, anxiety) as well as loneliness and isolation.

 -